Keir Dullea: Career

 Dullea was in Oh, What a Night (1992) and played F. Scott Fitzgerald off-Broadway in The Other Side of Paradise (1992).
 In 2000, he appeared in The Audrey Hepburn Story as Hepburn's father Joseph.
 That year he was also in Songs in Ordinary Time (2000), and episodes of Witchblade, Ed, Law & Order: Special Victims Unit and Law and Order.

 In summer 2002, he performed in the Washington Shakespeare Theatre's production of The Little Foxes.
 And the following year he could be seen in Alien Hunter (2003).
-In December 2004, for their annual birthday celebration to "The Master", the Noël Coward Society invited Dullea as the guest celebrity to lay flowers in front of Coward's statue at New York's Gershwin Theatre, thereby commemorating the 105th birthday of Sir Noël.
-Around the same time, Sony Home Video released Bunny Lake Is Missing for the first time on DVD.

-In 2006, he played Andrew Keener in Cost of Capital, which was the 16th episode, of the 16 season of the original Law & Order American television series, and he had a role as a U.S. Senator and a "major influence and mentor" to Matt Damon's character, in Robert De Niro's film The Good Shepherd (2006).
+In 2006, he played Andrew Keener in Cost of Capital, which was the sixteenth episode of the sixteenth season of the original Law & Order American television series, and he had a role as a U.S. Senator and a "major influence and mentor" to Matt Damon's character, in Robert De Niro's film The Good Shepherd (2006).
 He was the narrator in an off-Broadway production of Mary Rose (2007).
 Dullea was in The Accidental Husband (2009), All Me, All the Time (2009), Castle, Fortune (2009) and Damages.

 In 2009, Dullea performed the role of Brooks in the stage production of The Shawshank Redemption in Dublin, Ireland.
 In April 2010, he performed the role of Tom Garrison in the off-Broadway production of the Robert Anderson play, I Never Sang for My Father co-starring Oscar-nominated actress Marsha Mason (as Margaret Garrison) and film and stage actor Matt Servitto (as Gene Garrison).
-In October 2012, Dullea performed the role of Heinrich Mann in the Guthrie Theater production of Tales from Hollywood by Christopher Hampton.

 He was in Isn't It Delicious (2013) with his wife Mia Dillon, Infinitely Polar Bear (2014), Space Station 76 (2014) and April Flowers (2017).